serine/HeHackSheHack/README.md

 ## General notes on the projects

-- Have individual track per patient to be an individual track
+- have individual track per patient
 - show individual patient, but be able to take a subset of patients, for example ethnicity condition and/or other condition type
 - make toggle box to see just a caucasian or asians